Speech Language Pathologist

 • A minor in Speech-Language Pathology.
 The minor is also an option for the Bachelor of Science in Health Sciences Pre-Professional Track.

-• A Speech-Language Pathology Post-Baccalaureate Certificate Program which enables individuals with a Bachelor’s degree in another discipline to obtain the prerequisite courses need to apply to graduate programs in Speech-Language Pathology.
+• A Speech-Language Pathology post-baccalaureate certificate program which enables individuals with a Bachelor’s degree in another discipline to obtain the prerequisite courses needed to apply to the M.S. program mentioned above.